JezzyDeves/TepisRL/README.md

 # TepisRL
-A libtcod roguelike with heavy influence from Castlevania
+A libtcod roguelike with heavy influence from Castlevania.